Seatis/my-teaching-materials/java-gui/1-swing-basics/README.md

 - Initialize JFrame and JPanel
 - Add a label to panel to counter text and a button too.
 - Implement ActionListener interface
--- ActionListener implementation increment a int field and set it to conuter label.
+  -ActionListener implementation increment a int field and set it to conuter label.
 - Add ActionListener to button.